Quality resources for providers

 The Centers for Medicare & Medicaid Services (CMS) developed the Medicaid and Children’s Health Insurance Program (CHIP) Scorecard to improve transparency and accountability about the administration and outcomes of these programs.
 States and CMS can use the Medicaid and CHIP (MAC) Scorecard to drive improvements in areas such as state and federal alignment, beneficiary health outcomes, and program administration.

-NCQA’s Health Plan Ratings 2024 include commercial, Medicare and Medicaid health plans.
-The overall rating is the weighted average of a plan’s HEDIS® and CAHPS® measure ratings, plus bonus points for plans with a current Accreditation status as of June 30, 2024.
+NCQA’s Health Plan Ratings include commercial, Medicare and Medicaid health plans.
+The overall rating is the weighted average of a plan’s HEDIS® and CAHPS® measure ratings, plus bonus points for plans with a current Accreditation status.

 Best practices